 The lists for the Indian region are used sequentially and are not rotated every few years like the Atlantic and Eastern Pacific lists.

 For instance, Titli which is listed in the 6th row of List 7 was used for a severe cyclone in the Andaman sea in October 2018.
 The next name Gaja was used for a severe cyclone near Thailand in November 2018.
 The recent severe cyclone over the Bay of Bengal in December 2018 was named ‘Phethai’ which is the last entry in List 7.
-Hence the current cyclone (May 2019 in Odisha & other states) in this region is named ‘Fani’, the first entry of List 8.
+The cyclone of May 2019 in Odisha & other states in this region was named ‘Fani’, the first entry of List 8.
 Hence the current cyclone that is about to hit Gujarat is named ‘Vayu’, the next name on the list after Fani.
 Once the lists are exhausted, the panel meets again, to decide on a list of names.

 If there is a severe storm that causes a lot of damage/destruction & causes many deaths, then its name is considered for retirement and is not used repeatedly.
 This is to ensure that the history and record of that cyclone is identified with a unique name.